The warm-water sportfish and native aquatic species

 with the Endangered Species Act.

 On January 31, 2012, a Scoping Notice was issued on a proposal to build the native aquatic species and warm-water sport-fish hatchery at the Springville State Fish Hatchery in Springville Utah.
 Under the proposal, hatchery construction would proceed in two phases.
 In the first phase, new hatchery facilities would be constructed and refurbished predominantly within the footprint of the West side facility.
-Should funding become available, Phase 2 of the project would include new construction of additional hatchery facilities in the northwest portion of the project area.
-The proposal is in the earliest phases of analysis, during which public input is needed to identify possible issues associated with hatchery construction.
-Comments are needed by March 2, 2012 to be included in a draft assessment document.
-[Click here to view the Scoping Notice]
+If funding is available, Phase 2 of the project would include new construction of additional hatchery facilities in the northwest portion of the project area.
+This project is in the analysis phase.

 To help with June sucker recovery until the proposed warm-water hatchery is brought on-line, the Division of Wildlife Resources' Fisheries Experiment